 MOVE

-After a year of pandemic quarantine, spring and summer is a great time to get back into an active, outdoor life.
-Whether you’re trying a trendy new activity like pickleball, enjoying a childhood favorite like hopping on your bike, or working on a healthier lifestyle by growing a garden, a lack of conditioning can lead to sore muscles and joints, and sometimes a more serious orthopedic or sport injury.
+Spring and summer are a great time to get back into an active, outdoor life.
+Whether you’re trying a new activity like pickleball, hopping on your bike or growing a garden, a lack of conditioning can lead to sore muscles and joints and sometimes a more serious orthopedic or sport injury.
 That’s why it’s important to start out slow and incorporate stretching into all of your summer outdoor activities.

 ACL injury – your anterior cruciate ligament (ACL) is one of the four main knee ligaments that connect your thigh and shin.
 A tear in your ACL is common to people who play sports with sudden changes in direction such as soccer and basketball.